Curriculum

 • Elective Rotation

 Junior call varies based on where you are assigned.
-When at University Medical Center of El Paso, a night float system is used, where a PGY-2 takes in-house night call for approximately 8-10 weeks, evenly split over two blocks.
+At the University Medical Center of El Paso, a night float system is employed, where a PGY-2 takes in-house night call for approximately 8-10 weeks, evenly split over two blocks.
 On the weekend, a PGY-2 or PGY-3 will have a 24-hour shift on Saturday, and a different junior resident will have the day call on Sunday.
-These weekend residents may be on or off-service at University Medical Center of El Paso.
+These weekend residents may be on or off-service at the University Medical Center of El Paso.